AlgyJr/ios_guides/Form-Input.md

 We write logic to convert a `Preferences` object into our `prefValues`.
 This allow us to update the `prefValues` to store the state of table as we are editing without modifying the original `Preferences` object that is passed in.
-Likewise we have a procedure obtain a new `Preferences` object from the `prefValues`.
+Likewise we have a procedure to obtain a new `Preferences` object from the `prefValues`.
 This allows the rest of the application to obtain an updated `Preferences` once the user hits "Save".